-Allowance for expected credit losses on trade receivables

-As at 31 December 2021, trade and retention receivables amounted to KD 10,164,211 representing 11% of total assets.
+Allowance for expected credit losses (ECL) on trade and retention receivables Key audit matter How the key audit matter was addressed in the audit As at 31 December 2022, trade and retention receivables amounted to KD 10,497,215 representing 12% of total assets.
 The Group applies a simplified approach in calculating ECL for trade and retention receivables by establishing a provision matrix that is based on historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
-The provision rates are based on days past due for groupings of various customer segments with similar loss patterns

-Due to the significance of trade receivables and the complexity involved in the ECL calculation, this was considered as a key audit matter.

-Our audit procedures included, among others, the following:

-- We assessed the reasonableness of the assumptions used in the ECL calculation by comparing them with historical data adjusted for current market conditions and forward-looking information; - We performed substantive procedures to test, on a sample basis, the completeness and accuracy of the information included in the debtors' ageing report; - Further, in order to evaluate the appropriateness of management judgements, we verified on a sample basis, the customer's historical payment patterns and whether any post year-end payments had been received up to the date of completing our audit procedures.; and - We also considered the adequacy of the Group's disclosures relating to the ECL in Note 12, management's assessment of the credit risk and their responses to such risks in Note 20 to the consolidated financial statements.
+The provision rates are based on days past due for groupings of various customer segments with similar loss patterns Due to the significance of trade receivables and the complexity involved in the ECL calculation, this was considered as a key audit matter.
+Our procedures included, among others, the following: We assessed the reasonableness of the assumptions used in the ECL calculation by comparing them with historical data adjusted for current market conditions and forward-looking information; We performed substantive procedures to test, on a sample basis, the completeness and accuracy of the information included in the debtors' ageing report; Further, in order to evaluate the appropriateness of management judgements, we verified on a sample basis, the customer's historical payment patterns and whether any post year-end payments had been received up to the date of completing our audit procedures.; and We also considered the adequacy of the Group's disclosures relating to the ECL in Note 12, management's assessment of the credit risk and their responses to such risks in Note 21 to the consolidated financial statements.

-Other information included in the Group's 2021 Annual Report
+Other information included in the Group's 2022 Annual Report

 Management is responsible for the other information.
-Other information consists of the information included in the Group's 2021 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2022 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 We obtained the report of the Parent Company's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of our auditor's report.